AhmedESamy/SchemaWalk/README.md

 # SchemaWalk

-This repository contains the code for _SchemaWalk: Schema Aware Random Walks for Heterogeneous Graph Embedding_, a paper **currently under review**.
+This repository contains the code for _SchemaWalk: Schema Aware Random Walks for Heterogeneous Graph Embedding_, a paper **recently accepted in WWW, Companion Volume**.

 ## Contents